carlos-a-g-h/the-ledger-of-my-shed/README.md

 or you can just double-click the "shled.exe" executable it if you're on Windows

-### How to customize
+### How to customize the CSS

-You can customize the looks of this thing by editing the "custom.css" file, feel free to adjust it to your needs

-NOTE: If you're going to edit anything related to the popup messages, check the "popup.css" file using your browser's CSS Editor while the server is running
+Add/modify the CSS in the sources directory: everything will be concatenated into a single custom.css file at runtime